ProgSoc/Constitution/CONSTITUTION.md

 ### 5.1 The Executive Committee shall:

-- 5.1.1 Consist of President, Vice-President, Secretary, Treasurer, Public-Relations Officer and Society Computer Administrator.
+- 5.1.1 Consist of President, Vice-President, Secretary, Treasurer and Computer Systems Officer.

 - 5.1.2 Manage the affairs of the Society in accordance with this constitution and subject to the decisions of a General Meeting.

 - 5.1.3 Be elected to office for a period of one year at the Annual General Meeting.

-- 5.2 Any vacancy occuring on the Executive Committee shall be filled at the next Ordinary General Meeting.
+- 5.2 Any vacancy occuring on the Executive Committee shall be filled at the next Ordinary General Meeting falling 14 or more days after the vacancy occurs.

 - 5.3 No renumeration or other benefit in money or money's worth shall be paid to any member of the Executive Committee except for re-payment of out-of-pocket expenses.